 Additionally, state law limits rent increases to no more than 5 percent plus the percentage change in the cost of living, up to 10 percent annually.

-Had the measure passed, analysts said likely effects would include lower rents for some individuals in rent-controlled areas and higher rents for those living in properties not impacted by rent control.
+Had the measure passed, analysts said likely effects would include lower rents for some individuals in rent-controlled areas and higher rents for those living in properties not affected by rent control.

 Declining home values would also lead to reduction in property tax revenues of “at least tens of millions of dollars annually” which could affect budgets of cities, counties, schools, and special districts, analysts wrote.